NFord1/ML-Pipeline-Bone-Marrow-Transplant/README.md

 # Bone Marrow Transplant Machine Learning Pipeline

 ## Project Overview
-This project implements a **machine learning pipeline** to analyze data from bone marrow transplants.
+This project implements a **machine learning pipeline** to analyse data from bone marrow transplants.
 The pipeline preprocesses the data, applies dimensionality reduction using **Principal Component Analysis (PCA)**, and trains a **Logistic Regression model** to predict patient survival outcomes.
-The script also includes hyperparameter optimization using **GridSearchCV** to identify the best model configuration.
+The script also includes hyperparameter optimisation using **GridSearchCV** to identify the best model configuration.

 ---